 We offer a broad range of research topics through the faculty within the department, those associated with the Linus Pauling Institute, and affiliate adjunct faculty from other departments throughout the OSU campus.
 Research in the department is supported by over $4 million annually from external grants.
 The department is well-equipped with research facilities that include confocal and laser dissection microscopy, flow cytometry, X-ray crystallography, NMR, mass spectrometry, in-house access to high-throughput DNA sequencing, analytical centrifugation, and computational resources, and is additionally supported by additional facilities and staff in the Environmental Health Sciences Center and the Center for Genome Research and Biocomputing.

 Research interests of the faculty in the graduate program include aging, amyotrophic lateral sclerosis (Lou Gehrig's Disease), atherosclerosis, bioinformatics, biosensors, cancer biology, cell signaling, DNA and histone modifications, epigenetics, membrane protein biochemistry, micronutrients, mouse transgenics, oxidative stress, protein and nucleic acid structure and function, production of secondary metabolites, and transcriptional regulation by nuclear receptors.

 All applicants will apply through the Oregon State University Graduate school, here.
 More information on the application process can be found on our Admission Information page.

-In addition, several graduate students in the department have been awarded fellowships from the University or funding agencies such as the American Heart Association (AHA) and the National Institutes of Health (NIH).
-Starting in 2011, Biochemistry and Biophysics graduate students will have the opportunity to join a newly funded National Science Foundation (NSF) fellowship program for Aging Research.
+In addition, several graduate students in the department have been awarded fellowships from the University or funding agencies such as the American Heart Association (AHA), the National Science Foundation (NSF) and the National Institutes of Health (NIH).

 Department Phone and FAX: